 The name is a name used in the linker script to refer to the region.
 The region name has no meaning outside of the linker script.
 Region names are stored in a separate name space, and will not conflict with symbol names, file names, or section names.
-Each memory region must have a distinct name.
+Each memory region must have a distinct name within the MEMORY command.
+However you can add later alias names to existing memory regions with the Section 3.4.4 [REGION_ALIAS], page 41 command.

 The attr string is an optional list of attributes that specify whether to use a particular memory region for an input section which is not explicitly mapped in the linker script.
-As described in Section 3.6 [SECTIONS], page 43, if you do not specify an output section for some input section, the linker will create an output section with the same name as the input section.
+As described in Section 3.6 [SECTIONS], page 48, if you do not specify an output section for some input section, the linker will create an output section with the same name as the input section.
 If you define region attributes, the linker will use them to select the memory region for the output section that it creates.